 There are 300 registers, stored in non-volatile memory in the controller.
 They're numbered 000-299.
 The register numbers correspond to the switcher's pbus register numbers 000-299.
 When you do learn or recall operations from the switcher (with P-bus enabled), these registers are automatically selected.
 On most switchers these correspond directly to the switcher emem numbers.
-All 300 registers are accessible for pbus recalls and learns.
+On TDC software versions prior to 3.1, the pbus-accessable numbers were restricted to 00-99.
+With version 3.1 all 300 registers are accessible for pbus recalls and learns, if the switcher supports the larger range.